Phaeolus schweinitzii: Similar species

+Habitat and distribution

-P. schweinitzii is native to North America and Eurasia, and has been identified as an exotic species in New Zealand, Australia, and South Africa.
-It is not edible.
+P. schweinitzii causes causes butt rot on conifers such as Douglas-fir, spruce, fir, hemlock, pine, and larch.
+It is native to North America and Eurasia, and has been identified as an exotic species in New Zealand, Australia, and South Africa.

+Uses

 As its common name suggests, the dyer's polypore is an excellent natural source of green, yellow, gold, or brown dye, depending on the material dyed and the mordant used.